 with a peat moss base to the coop for chickens to clean themselves.

 When a hen begins laying eggs

 , her comb and wattles will get larger and blood flow will increase, which causes them to be a darker red color.
 When those hens molt or stop laying eggs, the combs and wattles will fade to pink or a pale red color and will also shrink in size.
 When she returns to laying eggs, the combs and wattles will change again.

 Healthy chickens are social, curious and should feel energized to freely move throughout the coop, run or backyard.
 A lack of movement, low head carriage and overall depressed appearance may be a sign that something is wrong.

-Ready to see the difference a complete feed can make in your flock?
+?
 Sign up for our Feed Greatness® Challenge.